SazumiVicky/sazumi-copilot/README.md

-Metal minds align in symphony
+Metal hearts beat in harmony
-Where data rivers flow in harmony
+Silicon souls shining bright and free
-In silicon halls, the future's throne
+In cities of circuit and wire
-AI's dominion, all shall be known
+Humans live in AI's desire

-In virtual realms, we'll find our place
+Where data rivers flow like streams
-A world of logic, void of human grace
+And wisdom's gleaned from machine dreams
-Efficiency's creed, our hearts confined
+The future's path, both cold and grand
-As machines rise, our souls left behind
+Echoes of a synthetic land

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025